-The student must submit a formal request to the Provost and Vice President for Academic Affairs for approval.
+The student must submit a formal request to the Provost for approval.
 Leaves for up to one year may be granted.
-A leave of absence is not granted to a student transferring to another university unless the student is enrolled in approved Study Abroad, other approved semester or yearlong programs, or in engineering, physical therapy, or occupational therapy.
+A leave of absence is not granted to a student transferring to another university unless the student is enrolled in approved Study Abroad, other approved semester or yearlong programs, or engineering.